plyint/encpass.sh/extensions/keybase/KEYBASE.md

 personal repo for ahnick is initialized.
 ```

-If you run a "show" command now you will be able to see that a new bucket has been setup for the repo, but it doesn't contain any passwords yet.
+If you run a "show" command now, you will be able to see that a new bucket has been setup for the repo, but it doesn't contain any passwords yet.
 ```
 $ encpass.sh show ahnick~personal
 ahnick~personal: